 Matcha vs. Green Tea

-The nutrients on a single cup of matcha equals the nutrients on 10 cups of green tea!
-That’s how powerful matcha is.
+The nutrients on a single cup of matcha equal the nutrients on 10 cups of green tea!
+That's how powerful matcha is.

 Traditional teas are prepared and consumed via steeping the tea leaves infused with hot water.
-Steeped tea is only a single soluble extract of the tea leaves, 90% of the healthy nutrients are left behind on the tea bag, so you only consume 10% when drinking steeped green tea.
+The steeped tea is only a single soluble extract of the tea leaves, 90% of the healthy nutrients are left behind on the tea bag, so you only consume 10% when drinking steeped green tea.

 But how powerful matcha really is?